 Ending statute of limitations on wrongful deaths.
 This is insane that uncovering evidence after bureaucratic delays could amount to nothing because it was too long ago.
 This needs to be corrected immediately.
 This goes along with their bills on independent investigation of wrongdoing and access to body camera footage within 48 hours.

 Professional liability insurance and qualified immunity.
 I don't think these policy proposals go far enough.
 I would ensure that all civil servants carry professional liability insurance and are not provided any immunity defense for crimes committed in the line of duty.
-The fact is, taxpayers should never be on the hook for the wrongdoing of one of their employees, and this forces agencies to face the true cost of tenured employment and keeping bad actors around by letting the insurance companies hold them financially accountable.
+Taxpayers should never be on the hook for the wrongdoing of one of their employees, and this forces agencies to face the true cost of tenured employment and keeping bad actors around by letting the insurance companies hold them financially accountable.

 To reform policing culture, they propose civilian oversight and ending prosecution for reporting police misconduct.
 These are outside my understanding, because as a former soldier, I think of police as civilians.
 My concern with this policy would be adding ineffective and costly oversight where some already exists.
 I would prefer enhancing whistleblower protections, weakening union powers over reemployment and grievances, and increasing accountability through mandating extra reporting to justify the "near miss" lethal force incident any time a weapon is drawn or placed in service on scene.

 Last, end the us versus them mindset that treats police like warriors on the thin blue line between society and anarchy.
 They are not and that sentiment is always absurd.
 To better reflect equal justice under the law, we should return to an innocent until proven guilty model of police enforcement: